owenBeresford/extra-panda/README.md

 - Note I added a UI feature that added extra HTML, but this didn't invalidate any of the unit-tests.
 - I am adding search params for testing, rather than a Mock, as I may want to use them during QA
 - It is expensive [in devtime] to create keyboard events in a different tab/ window.
+- Why do I not tidy-up unused vars in this code base?
+Most are in unit tests, its better readability if *standard* args are present, IMO (Promises, forEach or map etc)
 - I think that most people do not need a commit for lint/prettier changes.
 BUT I do this so I can see what changes /I/ made easily.
 Occasionally lint tools product non-compilable changes, but this is rare.
 If all the commits are squashed together with `rebase`, it's a nul-point difference.

 #### Metrics that are important to goals